SerhanMiah/Serhan-SpaceInvader/README.md

   }
 ```

-Since I needed to loop all the selected numbers I used a for loop to select the numbers and add them with a classList using a combination of DOM elements and CSS.
-Using CSS and a class to have the background image of the space invade fixed so it will be displayed on the grid.
+Setting a setInterval so that the aliens will move automatically.
+I found the set interval quite challenging.
+I had a time when the alien was going off the grid.